Map of the property, access rules, irrigation, water rights, and useful local resources.

 Griffin Ranch is a privately owned subdivision, including the roads.
 Property owners are responsible for all road maintenance and associated costs.
 Because of this, we only allow non-motorized access through the subdivision.

-Visitors are welcome to park outside the gate in the designated parking area and proceed on foot, bike, or horse to the BLM access point at the north end of Sterling Drive.
-Anyone proceeding through the gate with a motorized vehicle is trespassing.
+Visitors are welcome to park outside the entrance in the designated parking area and proceed on foot, bike, or horse to the BLM access point at the north end of Sterling Drive, there is no public access South of the T. Crossing any lot without the explicit permission of the owner is trespassing.

 Allowed: foot, bicycle, horse

-Not allowed: any motorized vehicle past the gate
+Not allowed: any motorized vehicle past the entrance

 BLM trailhead: north end of Sterling Drive